richfelker/musl-cross-make/docs/readme.md

 export PATH=/opt/musl-dyne/bin:$PATH
 ```

-Look inside the bin directory for the list of executable compiler tools and setup `CC` and `CXX` flags accordingly for each build system used by your projects.
+Look inside the bin directory for the list of executable compiler
+tools and setup `CC`, `CXX` and `LD` flags accordingly for each build
+system used by your projects.

+## Source components

+All sources are mirrored on [files.dyne.org](https://files.dyne.org/musl?dir=musl/sources)

+The latest build is made with:

+- binutils-2.44.tar.gz
+- gcc-15.1.0.tar.xz
+- gmp-6.1.2.tar.bz2
+- linux-5.8.5.tar.xz
+- mpc-1.1.0.tar.gz
+- mpfr-4.0.2.tar.bz2
+- musl-1.2.5.tar.gz

+Build flags used: `--disable-nls --disable-libmudflap
+--disable-libsanitizer`.
+We omit debugging functions, but we enable
+decimal-float, fixed-point, quadmath and lto, as well libitm to
+satisfy advanced C++ requirements.

+Builds are fully automated over CI and use semantic versioning that is
+specific to dyne/musl and unrelated to gcc or musl release versions.

 ## Supported target architectures